beacon-biosignals/Onda.jl/docs/src/index.md

 # API Documentation

-Below is the documentation for Onda.jl; for general information regarding the Onda Format itself, please see [beacon-biosignals/OndaFormat](https://github.com/beacon-biosignals/OndaFormat).
+Below is the API documentation for Onda.jl.

+For general information regarding the Onda Format itself, please see [beacon-biosignals/OndaFormat](https://github.com/beacon-biosignals/OndaFormat).

+For a nice introduction to the package, see the [Onda Tour](https://github.com/beacon-biosignals/Onda.jl/blob/master/examples/tour.jl).

 ```@meta
 CurrentModule = Onda